jjgrinwis/terraform-cloud-akamai-phased-release/README.md

 to you Akamai property configuration.
 This conditional origin can be used in your Phased Release Cloudlet rules if there is a match on a specific rule.<br>

 ![image](https://user-images.githubusercontent.com/3455889/151527055-c55540b9-219d-442e-98fb-a931d3dcb8b2.png)

+This is a single .tf file setup which will automatically enable the latest version on staging.
+You need to activate prod and select specific version otherwise it will automatically use the latest one.